schnaggelz/rpi-nxt2/README.md

 Lego NXT2 C/C++ FW communicating with Raspberry Pi C++/Python SW.

+Log-term goal: Raspberry Pi solving a Rubik's cube via Python/OpenCV and then controlling the NXT to physically solve it.

 HIGHLY WORK-IN-PROGRESS, CODE NOT BUILDING YET

 Unfortunately I only have Lego NXTs and don't want to buy a new set.
 However, ARM low-level programming is more fun for